keesiemeijer/related-posts-by-taxonomy/readme.txt

 == Upgrade Notice ==
 = 2.3.0 =
 This update adds support to get related post with the WordPress REST API.
-This is an opt-in feature that has to be activated with a filter.
+This is an opt-in feature that has to be activated before you can use it (see the plugin documentation).